-William WatsonCirca 1899 at age 39Circa 1925 at age 65(Compliments of Joseph Gladke collection)
+William Watson Circa 1899 at age 39 Circa 1921 at age 61 (Compliments of Joseph Gladke, Minnesota Golf Historian)

 William Watson was an important pioneer of early golf course architecture who is all but forgotten.

 You know the names of Donald Ross, Alister Mackenzie and A.W.
 Tillinghast.
 You may not know William Watson, a man whom history has passed over, but you should.
 William Watson had a successful career and designed more than 100 golf courses before his retirement in 1930, when the Great Depression began, at the age of 70.
 Many of his courses have survived for a century, including his first U.S. design, the Minikahda Club in Minnesota.
 That is where he also landed his first job as head professional.